Coronary angiography and revascularization for unstable angina or non-ST elevation acute myocardial infarction

 Most patients with a non-ST elevation acute coronary syndrome (unstable angina and non-ST elevation myocardial infarction) undergo coronary angiography and revascularization during the index hospitalization.
 This topic will summarize the evidence supporting this invasive strategy and discuss our approach to revascularization.

 The diagnostic evaluation of a non-ST elevation acute coronary syndrome and the general management of these patients are presented elsewhere.
-(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction".)
+(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of the acute management of non-ST elevation acute coronary syndromes".)

 DEFINITION OF UA AND NSTEMI